This post may contain affiliate links. Please read mydisclosure policy.

-Taco slaw with cilantro lime dressing is just what your Taco Tuesday asked for!
-This crunchy, flavorful slaw is delicious on all kinds of tacos and burrito bowls.
-But my favorite way to serve this spicy taco slaw is with fish tacos or shrimp burritos.
+This fish taco slaw recipe with cilantro lime dressing is just what your Taco Tuesday asked for!
+This crunchy, flavorful taco slaw is delicious on all kinds of tacos and burrito bowls.
+But my favorite way to serve this spicy coleslaw is with fish tacos or shrimp burritos.

-This slaw is easy to make and adds a healthy crunch to all of your favorite Mexican Recipes.
+This slaw is easy to make and adds a healthy crunch to your favorite Mexican Recipes.
 Plus, this Mexican coleslaw recipe makes a fabulous side dish all on its own.

 I first created this slaw recipe as a meal prep recipe.
 I used to make a huge batch every week and bring it to work topped with taco seasoned ground beef.
 It was dubbed ‘caveman slaw’ by my coworkers.